 Support & Funding

 As an ISA participant, you have the opportunity to apply for scholarships and grants that can be applied directly to assist with your study abroad programs.
 ISA offers over $1,000,000 in scholarships and grants each year.
 To see what opportunities are available, you may visit the Scholarships and Grants page.
 Please note that some programs, including remote learning opportunities, are not eligible for scholarships.View all Funding Options

 Living in ISA Melbourne housing will give you the opportunity to interact and engage with local Australian and International Students alike and experience aspects of the Australian lifestyle that are often overlooked by visitors.
 All ISA Housing options are within walking distance to your university or are conveniently located close to public transit routes.
 While there are differences between accommodation in Australia and the U.S., with an open mind and a drive for exploration, you’ll soon discover that the experience of living in another culture can be both educational and rewarding.

 Housing is provided on all ISA programs in Australia at an additional cost.
-Apartment accommodation starts at $5,800, without meals (subject to change).
+Apartment accommodation starts at $6,750 (estimated and subject to change).

 Apartment Without Meals